NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 # Biodiversity Loss Impacts of the Brazilian Soy Supply Chain

 ## Overview
-This repository contains the official R implementation and data architecture for estimating the biodiversity loss impacts associated with the international trade of Brazilian soy.
-Utilizing an **Attributional Life Cycle Assessment (LCA)** framework, the model couples supply chain activity data with spatially explicit layers of biophysical parameters and characterization factors to quantify biodiversity degradation as a linear function of activities across the soy supply chain.
+This repository contains the R implementation and data architecture for estimating the biodiversity loss associated with the international trade of Brazilian soy.
+Utilising an **Attributional Life Cycle Assessment (LCA)** framework, the model couples supply chain activity data with spatially explicit layers of biophysical parameters and characterisation factors to quantify biodiversity degradation as a linear function of activities across the soy supply chain.

-Due to the massive, multi-temporal scale of the geospatial assets, the extensive Monte Carlo simulations, and the data-intensive nature inherent to comprehensive LCAs, the complete raw historical infrastructure of this project encompasses a multi-terabyte data volume that far exceeds both the hosting thresholds of GitHub and the standard distribution capacities of public repositories like Zenodo.
+Due to the multi-temporal scale of the high-resolution geospatial layers, the extensive Monte Carlo simulations, and the data-intensive nature inherent to comprehensive LCAs, the complete raw infrastructure of this project encompasses a multi-terabyte data volume that far exceeds both the hosting thresholds of GitHub and the standard distribution capacities of public repositories like Zenodo.

 ---

 ## Data Architecture, Comprehensive Reproducibility & Storage Constraints
-The complete analytical model spans an operational timeline from **2004 to 2022**, relying on wall-to-wall annual geospatial layers (including Land Cover, Soil Organic Carbon, and Burned Area rasters) that require historical baselines stretching from **2001 to 2022**.
+The complete analytical model spans an operational timeline from **2004 to 2022**, relying on wall-to-wall annual geospatial layers (including Land Cover, Soil Organic Carbon, and Burned Area rasters) that require  baselines stretching from **2001 to 2022**.

-To balance strict compliance with open science principles against these severe storage and system constraints, this repository utilizes a decoupled, **three-tiered hybrid data-sharing architecture**:
+To balance strict compliance with open science principles against these severe storage and system constraints, this repository utilizes a decoupled, **two-tiered hybrid data-sharing architecture**:

 1. **Code Repository (GitHub - This site):** Contains all version-controlled R scripts, custom computational functions, technical documentation, and the RStudio project framework (`.Rproj`).
 2. **Reproducibility Dataset (Zenodo - Data Core):** Hosts a fully optimized, lightweight data subset engineered exclusively for code validation and pipeline transparency.
-It includes all structural tabular databases, shapefiles, intermediate checkpoints, and **only the specific spatial raster layers required to successfully execute and verify the pipeline for the default target year (2019) and the filtered verification municipality**.
+It includes all tabular databases, shapefiles, intermediate checkpoints, and **only the specific spatial raster layers required to successfully execute and verify the pipeline for the default target year (2019) and the filtered verification municipality**.

-3. **Comprehensive Historical Core Dataset:** The complete, uncompressed multi-terabyte historical raster series (2001–2022) used to generate the paper's full-scale national results is securely stored in our institutional repository and is fully available upon request to the corresponding author due to its massive physical size.
+This repository serves as the comprehensive supplementary material for the associated scientific publication[cite: XX].
 ---

 ## Data Availability & Big Data Workflow